smrkem/ror-blackjack/README.md

 ***
 ### ToDo's
-- use js to detect timezone on user sign_up, or offer input choice

 #### Goals
+- Add indexes to goal.active and goal_activities.performed_at
 - Deactivating a goal should set new goal field "active" to false
 - focus name box on Add New Goal click
-- Goal Activities should be returned by performed_at DESC
-- add complete_by type goals for "ToDo items"
+- add todo items

 #### HealthStatus
 - allow user to define own attributes